vlajko96/comyno-entry-project/README.md

 7. `make start p=<absolute_path_to_project>/project-source`

 Note: After you start the container, postgresql database and qpid broker will be started automatically
+Note: If you need, you can have multiple shells attached to container, after you start container just use `make attach`

 ### Database